 Strive to retain the natural features of the site, for you can seldom improve upon nature.
 In the clearing of land for building, notable plants are often destroyed that cannot be restored for a price.
 The best intentioned efforts in grading and planting have the taint of artificiality and are stiff and commonplace compared with the inimitable graces that nature, the greatest landscape architect, has for so many years perfected.
-Instead of staling the infinite variety of nature by reducing the land to a monotonous level, we should cherish the native plants, boulders and outcropping ledges - the harbors of ferns, mossses and lichens - and irregularities of surface that afford differences in light, exposure and moisture, and thus make possible a greater variety of vegetation.
+Instead of staling the infinite variety of nature by reducing the land to a monotonous level, we should cherish the native plants, boulders and outcropping ledges - the harbors of ferns, mosses and lichens - and irregularities of surface that afford differences in light, exposure and moisture, and thus make possible a greater variety of vegetation.

 Unfortunately, most people cannot begin anew, but can improve only or make the best of what they have.
 It is not necessary to call to your attention certain principles of planting, too often disregarded: that trees and shrubbery should harmonize with the lines of architecture and connect the buildings with the ground, and be confined in the main, especially in restricted areas, to the vicinity of the walls of the building and to the borders of lawns and paths.
 Shrubs and flower beds otherwise placed have a patchy effect and dwarf the space.
 If privacy were no object, spaciousness would be best attained by treating adjacent lawns as one.
 Plants should also be selected with reference to color, form, size, beauty of foliage, flower or fruit, for succession of bloom and all the year-around effects - for winter is not cheerless and devoid of color.
-A landscape with the delicate tracery of deciduous trees against the sky, gleaming with the red, green and gold stems of shrubs hung with fruit ranging from white to blue, red and purplish black, set off by snow and the dark green foliage of evergreeens, I, for one, would not exchange for perpetually blooming roses.
+A landscape with the delicate tracery of deciduous trees against the sky, gleaming with the red, green and gold stems of shrubs hung with fruit ranging from white to blue, red and purplish black, set off by snow and the dark green foliage of evergreens, I, for one, would not exchange for perpetually blooming roses.

 Avoid, above all, imported plants of unusual color, like the copper beech and the weeping trees, or plants trimmed into formal or fantastic shapes.
 In general, native species should be used, for plants torn from their natural setting may strike a false note in the landscape.
 There are many plants just as effective as the cultivated canna, castor bean, crimson rambler, fall hydrangea, golden glow, admirable in themselves, that now pall upon the taste by reason of monotonous reiteration.

 Outside of the city there is no excuse for ugliness.
 If you own a tract of land in the country that you can afford to keep for a pleasure ground, you have a source of perennial pleasure.
 The most attractive adjuncts of a place are always the native ones.
 You will never go astray if you endeavor to maintain the indigenous flora of brook, pond and lakeside, bog, meadow, rocky slope, wood and prairie, since each is beautiful and peculiar to itself and exemplifies unity in variety, an essential of good art.
 Your favorite plants can be introduced and will flourish if properly placed.
 You will learn what to transplant and where by observing the conditions under which the species grow most luxuriantly.
 Many plants, however, can adapt themselves, within certain limits, to different life-relations.
-You can often better the conditions, for seeds scattered by accident may have germinated where the wind, or other agent of dispersal, listeth.
+You can often better the conditions, for seeds scattered by accident may have germinated where the wind, or other agent of dispersal, listeth [where it chose].
 Besides giving your transplants the environment they prefer, you can enrich the soil, discourage competition by thinning out and improve the breed, or produce new varieties, by grafting or cross-pollination.